The-Nazara-Project/Nazara/docs/src/contributors/test_vms.md

 #### 2. Create Linux VM

-Replace `$ISO_PATH` with the path to the ISO file and `$DISK_PATH` to the path where you want your virtual disk to be localted.
+Replace `$ISO_PATH` with the path to the ISO file and `$DISK_PATH` to the path where you want your virtual disk to be located.

 1. Create a new virtual disk image